-allosteric enzymes and its regulation
+What are allosteric enzymes and their function?

 A Modulator is a metabolite that, when bound to the allosteric site of an enzyme, alter its kinetic characteristics.
 The modulators of allosteric enzymes may be either stimulatory or inhibitory.